burzum/cakephp-imagine-plugin/README.md

 To contribute to this plugin please follow a few basic rules.

+To contribute to this plugin please follow a few basic rules.

 * Pull requests must be send to the ```develop``` branch.
-* Contributions must follow the [CakePHP coding standard](http://book.cakephp.org/3.0/en/contributing/cakephp-coding-conventions.html).
+* Contributions must follow the [PSR2-**R** coding standard recommendation](https://github.com/php-fig-rectified/fig-rectified-standards).
 * [Unit tests](http://book.cakephp.org/3.0/en/development/testing.html) are required.

 License
 -------

-Copyright 2012 - 2014, Florian Krämer
+Copyright 2012 - 2015, Florian Krämer

 Licensed under The MIT License
 Redistributions of files must retain the above copyright notice.